tuh17508/A-Smarter-Way-to-Plant/README.md

 Group Members: Jess Classen, Lauren Page

-Description: This project is about a device that would detect when the moisture in a plant has dried up, using a soil moisture sensor, and set off an alarm that would beep when it is time to water it.
-This device could also send the alarm to your smartphone.
-This device also trains a camera on your plants so you can see them even when you are away.
-It can show you when plants are starting to wilt if they are under watered or when you should move them inside or outside based on temperature changes.
+Description: This project is about an application that would utilize a light sensor to alert the user if their plant needed to be watered more or less based on the brightness of a light on the plant.
+It would sense when it needed to be watered more or less and send alerts to their phone in the app.